GAIN practical experience on all aspects of utility management

 The World Bank as institutional partner offers the Utility of the Future (UoF) program, which is designed to catalyze, materialize and maintain transformation efforts in Water Supply and Sanitation (WSS) utilities.
 A utility joining the programs aims to become the Utility of the Future — a future-focused utility, which provides reliable, safe, inclusive, transparent, and responsive WSS services through best-fit practices that allow it to operate in an efficient, resilient, innovative and sustainable manner (www.worldbank.org/uof).
 In the course of the program, UMT participants will be exposed to the Utility of the Futures methodology and will gain the ability to:

-The academic partner, Sofia University, further brings academic structure and rigour to the program and allows for the collection of ECTS credits .
+The academic partner, Sofia University, further brings academic structure and rigour to the program and allows for the collection of ECTS credits, which are equivalent to one semester (30 ECTS) of a potential follow-up Master degree .

-The program spans over eight topics that, collectively, cover most of the major processes and functions in a water utility.
+The program spans over six topics that, collectively, cover most of the major processes and functions in a water utility.
 These are:

 Module timeline

-Each of the topics is delivered in one module, which is typically organiszed within a three month period, resulting in a two-years program duration.
-In addition, an induction module scheduled at the beginning of the program will provide overall guidance to the UMT participants and introduce all relvelant trainers and partners.
+Each of the topics is delivered in one module, which is typically organised within a four-month period, resulting in a two-years program duration.
+In addition, an induction event scheduled at the beginning of the program will provide overall guidance to the UMT participants and clarify overall structure and logistics.

 Module structure